apresence/ZoomMeetingBotSDK/README.md

 * It can "speak" using text-to-speech
 * It can automatically send emails via Gmail on demand

 **Don't bother trying to clone the code just yet!**  While it is already live and managing several meetings, the code is not yet in a state where it can be easily deployed.
 I'd hate for someone to clone the code and get frustrated trying to get it to work.
+If you're interested in getting it working, shoot me an email and I'll help get you set up.

-I'm working on cleaning up the code now, including the following:
+I'm working on the following next:
 - [ ] Create a release that's easy to install, configure and use
 - [ ] Create a sample configuration that's ready to go with minimal tweaking
-- [x] Do not commit private files/information such as zoom username, password, etc. and other content that is not needed
-- [X] Make chat bots pluggable
-- [X] Move SimpleBot chatbot out into it's own DLL
-- [X] Clean up ChatterBot wrapper; the bits are all over the place
-- [X] Add support for direct Zoom account login (Was previously depending on Google SSO)
 - [ ] Create a Quick Start Guide
-- [ ] Re-factor to use the native Windows Zoom SDK which appears to be stable as of Jan 2021

 # Background